TylorS/typed/readme.md

 Hooks are a special instance of `Ref`s, where `Ref`s are actually a lower-level primitive of Hooks.
 Hooks in `@typed/fp` are not tied to any rendering library, and can easily be tested in isolation.

 With `Refs` their IDs are used to look up a given value.
 With `hooks`, like those found in React, this `ID` is instead generated using an incrementing index which leads to the "rules of hooks" particularly where ordering matters and must be consistent.
+To help with this functionality hooks have been implemented atop of Fibers since they have their own copy of references and a lifecycle of their own.

 > Write More - Give examples